wahidsaleemi/container-bootcamp/labs/day2-labs/test-storage.md

 webratings  0.000GB
 >
 ```
 Browse the heroes web application and check the ratings.
-You will see the same ratings which you neted earlier.
+You will see the same ratings which you noted earlier.